“I have had a great time at Aberdeen Business School, I have made life-long friends, and am leaving university confident of my future success.”

 Do I need a Tuberculosis (TB) test?

-Visa applicants in some countries are required to take a TB (tuberculosis) test before applying for their UK visa.
-These regulations have changed recently in 2012, so please check with the UKBA website for the latest information.
+Visa applicants in many countries are required to take a TB (tuberculosis) test before applying for their UK visa.

 The reason for this is that TB has been almost completely eradicated in the UK, however it is still common in some other countries.
 By asking people intending to come to the UK to be screened to see if they have the disease, it allows the UK government to monitor if people with this infection are coming into the country.